Flying Squirrels are back in town ahead of Friday opener. 'Most places aren’t like this.'

 The Flying Squirrels come of a 2022 season during which they led Double-A in total attendance (406,560) and average attendance (6,160) for the first time, in a stadium that opened in 1985.
 Among all minor league franchises, the Flying Squirrels ranked No. 15 in average home attendance.

-Friday night’s game is the 13th consecutive year the Flying Squirrels will be sold out on opening night.
+Friday night’s game marks the 13th consecutive year the Flying Squirrels will be sold out on opening night.

 “I don’t know of anybody in America that can say – they might be out there but I haven’t found them yet – that can say they’ve sold out 13 straight opening nights,” said Parnell.
 “And the fact that we did it in faster fashion (announced the sell-out on March 23) than any other year except for the inaugural year of 2010, I think that speaks volumes about a lot of things.”